Accumulated Depreciation Meaning

-Accumulated Depreciation Meaning

 From the point of view of accounting, accumulated depreciation is an important aspect as it is relevant for assets that are capitalized.
 Assets that are capitalized provide value not only for a year but for more than one year, and accounting principlesAccounting PrinciplesAccounting principles are the set guidelines and rules issued by accounting standards like GAAP and IFRS for the companies to follow while recording and presenting the financial information in the books of accounts. prescribe that expenses and the corresponding sales should be recognized in the same period according to the matching concept.
 To cater to this matching principle in case of capitalized assets, accountants across the world use the process called depreciation.

-This article has been a guide to Accumulated Depreciation and its definition.
-Here we discuss the formula to calculate Accumulated Depreciation along with practical excel examples and downloadable excel templates.
+This article has been a guide to Accumulated Depreciation on the balance sheet and its meaning.
+Here we discuss its formula along with step by step calculations.
 You may learn more about Accounting from the following articles –